 Academic studies are undertaken on campus via a structured and supervised virtual-school program utilizing Florida Virtual School courses.
 Honors and advanced placement courses are offered.
 In addition, dual-enrollment opportunities are available with several local universities.

 Graduates receive a high-school diploma and, for those who qualify, a HARID Conservatory Certificate of Completion.

-Each year, a four-week Summer School is offered for students 13–16 years of age.
-Auditions for the Summer School are held in January and February each year.
+Each year, a four-week Summer Intensive is offered for students 13–16 years of age.
+Auditions for the Summer Intensive are held in January and February each year.